Autonomous and Adaptive Navigation for Terrestrial-Aerial Bimodal Vehicles: Unified Terrestrial-Aerial Motion Control

 \emph{\textbf{1) Yaw Control:}} The desired yaw $^I\psi^d_t$ is calculated according to the current position error between $^I\mathbf{x}_t$ and $^I\hat{\mathbf{x}}_t$, which is defined as $^I\mathbf{x}^e_t = {^I}\mathbf{x}_t - {^I}\hat{\mathbf{x}}_t $.
 When the norm of $^I\mathbf{x}^e_t$ is relatively small, $^I\psi^d_t$ is taken as the reference term $^I\psi_t$ which points along the trajectory's tangent direction.
 However, if the norm is larger than a threshold, $^I\psi^d_t$ is calculated to be parallel with $^I\mathbf{x}^e_t$ for error correction.
 The corresponding equations are shown as follows:

 where $||\mathbf{x}^e||_m$ is the position error threshold. $({^I}\mathbf{x}^e_t)_x$ and $({^I}\mathbf{x}^e_t)_y$ are the x-axis and y-axis value of ${^I}\mathbf{x}^e_t$, respectively.

 \emph{\textbf{2) Adaptive Thrust Control:}} The desired total thrust $|F|$ is adaptively controlled according to the magnitude of current desired turning angle, defined as $\Delta{\psi_t} = {^I}\psi^d_t - {^I}\hat{\psi}_t $.
-As mentioned before, position tracking error accumulates when TIE is turning due to the nonholonomic constraint.
-To reduce the tracking error, we dynamically adjust the thrust so that it produces a maximal yaw acceleration ${\ddot{\psi}_{max}}$ large enough to make TIE finish the turning in a short period $\Delta{t}$, which is set as $0.1s$ in experiments.
+As mentioned before, position tracking error accumulates when the TABV is turning due to the nonholonomic constraint.
+To reduce the tracking error, we dynamically adjust the thrust so that it produces a maximal yaw acceleration ${\ddot{\psi}_{max}}$ large enough to make the TABV finish the turning in a short period $\Delta{t}$, which is set as $0.1s$ in experiments.
 Since $\Delta{t}$ is small, ${\ddot{\psi}_{max}}$ almost remains constant, and the yaw kinematics can be derived:

 Due to the nonlinearity of the inner attitude controller, we obtain the relationship between $|F|$ and ${\ddot{\psi}_{max}}$ by experimental fitting, given as

 where $|F|$ is a normalized value between 0 and 1, and the dimension of ${\ddot{\psi}_{max}}$ is $rad/s^2$. $|F|$ can be solved from Equ.\ref{eq:des_yaw_acc} and Equ.\ref{eq:F_yaw_relationship}.
 Also, $|F|$ is ensured to be lower than hover thrust.